milroyg/wordpress-dfes/wp-content/plugins/chatbot/readme.txt

 == Frequently Asked Questions ==

+= I have a Web Design Agency.
+What is the Best ChatBot solution for Agencies?
+[WPBot pro Master Lifetime](https://www.wpbot.pro/pricing/) deal gives you the best bang for your bucks if you want to give ChatBot services to your customers.
+You can create both text responses based chatbot or button driven guided conversations, conversational forms, web hooks, Facebook messenger chatbot, Instagram chatbot, all the latest AI technologoies and more.
+Install it on up to 50 WordPress sites, Lifetime deal for the best price and no renewal needed.
+Best of all, you can white label it and manage your active sites from your account.
+Check it out.

 = Does the ChatBot support OpenAI ChatGPT? =
 OpenAI is now supported with all WPBot WPBot packages.
 For advanced OpenAI features like fine tuning and GPT Assistants you need the WPBot pro Professional and Master licenses.